Don’t feel the need to entertain your kids when they’re bored. See why boredom is good for your child and why it’s actually essential.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Psychologist Barry Schwartz has said in his book, The Paradox of Choice: Why More Is Less, that too many options can paralyze us into inaction.
-We mull over what we passed up, analyze our decisions and feel dissatisfied with what we chose.
-Over-stimulation can drive a child to feel distanced and unfocused.
+Psychologist Barry Schwartz says in his book, The Paradox of Choice: Why More Is Less, that this can paralyze us into inaction.
+We mull over what we passed up, analyze our decisions, and feel dissatisfied with what we eventually chose.
+The over-stimulation can drive us to feel distanced and unfocused.

 3. Too much screen time